zohra101/react/react.md

 ### Comping HTML to JavaScript
 - Copy the HTML and paste it into the Babel website.
-- Copy the compiled code into
+- Copy the compiled code into `index.js`.
-index.js.
+- Comment out the `import` lines for React.
+- Run `npx webpack`

 ### Installing Babel
 - `npm install --save-dev @babel/core @babel/cli`